boomboomllc/boomboomllc.github.io/tos.md

 This website uses third-party advertising partners that may use cookies to serve ads based on your non-personal browsing behavior.
 For more information on how these partners use cookies, please refer to their privacy policies.

-{% You may see branded content on BoomBoom posted by account holders who promote products or services based on a commercial relationship with the business partner mentioned in their content.
-You can learn more about this here. %}
+{% comment %} You may see branded content on BoomBoom posted by account holders who promote products or services based on a commercial relationship with the business partner mentioned in their content.
+You can learn more about this here. {% endcomment %}

 ## 4. The Privacy Policy